skstan256/startup/notes.md

 - Only use them at top function scope
 - No loops or conditionals to run them (can have loops and conditionals inside them)
 - Children shouldn't know anything about their parents, but sometimes you want to have the parent be notified when something happens to the child.
 You can pass down callback functions
-- Be careful about calling something too quick - might not be updated
+- Be careful about calling something too quick - might not be updated.
+From webpage: "Be careful about your assumptions of when state is updated.
+Just because you called updateState does not mean that you can access the updated state on the next line of code.
+The update happens asynchronously, and therefore you never really know when it is going to happen.
+You only know that it will eventually happen."
 ```
 React.useEffect(() => {
     console.log('rendered' + count);